v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > Seeing the tick-tock of events on page A1, followed by an enormous graphic of Kalanick’s face shattered—like pieces of glass—across the front of the business section, was too much for him to bear.
 He was livid; the venture capitalists screwed him, like he always suspected they would.
 They made a fool out of him in front of the entire world.

 Someone leaked the story to the press, and Travis's reputation was destroyed in the press.
-Wow, I thought this was a real stab in the back for Travis.
+I thought this was a real stab in the back for Travis.

 And when Uber began searching for a replacement CEO, both Travis and the VC firm Benchmark pulled out all the stops to influence the decision.